COSIMA/mom6-panan/scripts/README.md

 the OBC forcing.
 As the script names suggest, these use the lower-level netCDF4 library to generate the sponge files, as they can be quite large.

+# Input modification scripts

+With some experience of actually running the model under our belts, some issues with the input files have cropped up, particularly in the topography which was interpolated up from a lower resolution.
+There are a couple of scripts to tweak this interpolated topography without requiring it to be fully regenerated.

+## Filling basins

+There were a few small basins that played no role by being a single point, or connected by a channel one-cell wide.
+Upon interpolation, these got doubled in size, and started causing problems.
+The `fill_topog.py` script takes a list of points within any basins that should be filled, and flood-fills them in.

+## Smoothing coastlines

+Some coastlines from the original topography are very long and horizontal.
+With the interpolation, these stretches are separated by a two-point jump, and seem to excessively accelerate velocities, leading to a seasonal cycle of excessive CFL.
+As an attempt to fix this, we can specify a section of coastline with `smooth_coasts.py`, which will create an intermediate step between the two-point jumps.